Drain-Web/backend-basic/README.md

     ? heroku container:login

-Push the image to the registry:
+Push the image to the registry and release it:

     ? docker push registry.heroku.com/hydro-web/web
+    ? heroku container:release -a hydro-web web

 Now it should be available at the website given in the beggining of this files.